AbdullahAlShaad/notes/kubernetes/kubernetes.md

 ```
 When the pod template is updated, the controller creates new pod based on updated template and replace the
 existing one.

+**Init Container**
+: Init container runs in pod before actual container.
+Init container usually contains utilities or set up scripts
+not present in an app image.

+**Pod Topology Spread Constraint**
+: Using `topologyKey` we can put pods on different zones and nodes.

+**Pod Disruption Budget**
+: Pod disruption budget tries to ensure a minimum number of pod running always.
+It prevents voluntary disruption
+such a directly deleting a pos or updating a deployment pod template causing restart.
+However, it can not
+prevent involuntary disruption such as hardware failure or kernel panic.
+Though it counts both disruption.